 Officials of Albertsons and Rite Aid laid out a case for building on one another's strengths to create a retail powerhouse in food, health and wellness, while providing financial benefits that could also transform them.

-“Both companies are entirely customer centric and we’re both constantly looking for ways we can give customers what they want in the most convenient ways possible,” Kermit Crawford, president and COO of Rite Aid, said in a conference call with analysts.
+“Both companies are entirely customer-centric, and we’re both constantly looking for ways we can give customers what they want in the most convenient ways possible,” said Kermit Crawford, president and COO of Rite Aid, in a conference call with analysts.
 “When you look at these companies, we believe Rite Aid and Albertsons are a natural fit that will extend and enable each other’s strategy and value proposition.”

 “This is one of the biggest strokes of genius in retail in the last 25 years,” Burt P. Flickinger III, managing director of Strategic Resource Group, told WGB.

-Flickinger notes that Bob Miller—Albertsons' current CEO, who will serve the combined companies as chairman—was a former Rite Aid CEO and knows the company’s strengths, including front-end sales and choice locations in desirable markets in the Northeast and West Coast.
+Flickinger says that Bob Miller—Albertsons' current CEO, who will serve the combined companies as chairman—was a former Rite Aid CEO and knows the company’s strengths, including front-end sales and choice locations in desirable markets in the Northeast and West Coast.
 John Standley, the Rite Aid CEO who will serve the combined company’s CEO, also has grocery experience with Pathmark.

 The companies said they have identified revenue opportunities of $3.6 billion through leveraging front-end capabilities and pharmacy expertise, as well as rebranding Albertsons pharmacies in most markets to the Rite Aid name.
 Miller said Albertsons could also look to grow the number of stores that include pharmacies, while Standley said the deal could also provide Rite Aid with geographic cover to build new stores “that we would never have without Albertsons.”